nessarus/ElectionCount/project2/readme.md

 * candidates_file_name: address to a text file with the candidates' names each separted with a new line.
 * ballots_file_name: address to a text file with numbered preferences.
-1 being the highest preference in order of candidates, separated with a comma per preference and new line per vote.
+1 being the highest preference.
+File is read in order of candidates, separated with a comma per preference and new line per vote.
 * optional: set to true to enable preferential voting